Climate change in New York City: Adaptation

 In 2009, New York City launched a task force to advise on preparing city infrastructure for flooding, water shortages, and higher temperatures.
 The New York City water supply system was built to meet the city's water needs.
 The NYC Mayor's Office of Climate Policy and Programs is investing $20 billion to adapt the city's neighborhoods to climate change threats such as flooding, extreme heat, and sea level rise.

 The Lower Manhattan Coastal Resiliency initiative aims to address flooding and climate-related threats to the Financial District and surrounding neighborhoods.
+The Financial District and Seaport Climate Resilience Master Plan focuses on making the waterfront more resilient to severe coastal storms and flooding due to rising sea levels by creating a multilevel waterfront on Lower Manhattan's shoreline.

 In 2019, the city allocated $615 million for a 5.1 mile East Shore Seawall - a combined seawall and walkway on Staten Island - officially called the Staten Island Multi-Use Elevated Promenade.

+NYC has employed two strategies to be able to adapt to climate change.
+The first strategy is to reduce GHG (greenhouse gas) emissions, second is to help the econemy, neighborhoods, and the public trasnportation adapt towards climate change.
+Since 2005 the GHG emissions have been lowered by 19% and is planned to be lowered to 30% by 2030.
+Its plan is to have GHG emissions lowered by 80% as soon as 2050.
+This was done due to improving utility operations and replacing coal and oil with natural gases for the generation of electricity.

 Influences on New York City climate change

 The Emergency Planning and Community Right-to-Know Act of 1986 is intended to protect citizens against industrial toxic pollution.
 This information is available in order to keep track of increasing toxin releases and identify high toxic-releasing companies.
 Once these records are publicly released, individuals have the freedom to respond to that information however they please.
 If a shareholder of a specific facility is discouraged by the facility's amount of toxin releases, that person may choose to remove themselves as a shareholder.
 This is why is it important to minimize underreporting or overreporting of toxic emissions.
 Although this information is available to the public, New York seems to continue to struggle with keeping carbon emissions low.
 According to the NYC Mayor's Office of Sustainability, New York City generates 14 million tons of waste and recyclables annually at a cost of $300 million for residential waste alone.